guybedford/chomp-extensions/docs/npm.md

 ### Template Options

-* `auto-install` (_Boolean_, default: `false`): Whether to automatically install packages if not present or to just log an install prompt to the console instead.
+* `auto-install` (_Boolean_, default: `true`): Whether to automatically install packages if not present or to just log an install prompt to the console instead.
 * `dev` (_Boolean_, default: `false`): Whether to install packages as devDependencies.
 * `packages` (_String[]_): List of packages to install, optionally with semver versions or version ranges using the `@version` suffix.